IFS THERAPY IN LOS ANGELES AND ALL OF CALIFORNIA

 How does IFS therapy work?

-IFS works by helping you get to know all these different parts of yourself with curiosity and compassion, rather than judgment and criticism, and by unburdening the exiles.
 You might wonder how this is possible when you so hate certain parts of yourself or when the wounds feel so deep.
 In IFS, the Self is a core part of all of us that is able to lead with clarity, creativity, courage, curiosity, compassion, confidence, connectedness, and calm, qualities known as the 8 C’s.
 Your core Self is able to develop a healing relationship with all your parts, and it is this Self-to-part connection that leads to growth and change.
-As an IFS therapist, I facilitate this process but the healing comes from within you.

 What does an IFS therapy session look like?